tshepang/blog/content/favorite-companies.md

 tags = ["Rust"]
 +++

-These are some reasons why I like some companies a lot:
+Here are some reasons why I like some companies a lot:
 - how they appear to be managed
 - what they build
 - their Rust embrace